the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide.rst

 =========================

-To upgrade to a new version of |TVB| stop the server with `tvb_stop.sh`, then delete the old distribution and finally install the new distribution by unzipping the package.
+To upgrade to a new version of |TVB| stop the server with `tvb_stop.sh`, then delete the old distribution and install the new distribution by unzipping the new TVB downloaded package.
 Finally run the appropriate script for your platform to launch |TVB|.
 The first run after update will migrate your projects to the new version.